MicrosoftDocs/dynamics365-guidance/guidance/business-processes/service-to-cash-create-work-orders.md

 ## Next steps

 If you want to implement Dynamics 365 solutions to help with your *Create work order* processes, you can use the following resources and steps to learn more.
-Links are added when articles become available.
+(Links are added, when the articles are ready.)

 1. *Create work orders* (the article that you're currently reading)

 2. *Schedule work orders*

 3. *Perform service work*

 4. *Review and close work orders*

 5. *Analyze service operations*

 ## Related resources